gatsbyjs/gatsby/packages/gatsby-plugin-google-analytics/README.md

 ga('set', 'anonymizeIp', 1);
 ```

-If your visitors should be able to set an Opt-Out-Cookie (No future tracking)
+If your visitors should be able to set an Opt-Out-Cookie (No future tracking) ,
 you can set a link e.g. in your imprint as follows:

 `<a href="javascript:gaOptout();">Deactivate Google Analytics</a>`

 ### `respectDNT`

 If you enable this optional option, Google Analytics will not be loaded at all for visitors that have "Do Not Track" enabled.
-While using Google Analytics does not necessarily constitute Tracking, you might still want to do this to cater to more privacy oriented users.
+While using Google Analytics it does not necessarily constitute Tracking, you might still want to do this to cater to more privacy oriented users.

 ### `exclude`

-If you need to exclude any path from the tracking system, you can add it (one or more) to this optional array as glob expressions.
+If you need to exclude any path from the tracking system, then you can add it (one or more) to this optional array as glob expressions.

 ### `pageTransitionDelay`